ciasaboark/AccessImporter/INSTALL.md

 - `archive`: The directory to hold successfully imported Excel files.
 This must not be the same directory as the `watch` directory, but may be a sub directory of the `watch` directory.
 - `errors`: The directory to hold Excel files that could not be imported.
 This must not be the same directory as the `watch` directory, but may be a sub directory of the `watch` directory.
 - `log_file`: The name of the log file.
 This must be a full path with the file name (i.e. `C:\logs\importer.log`).
 The log file will be rotated every night and the previous seven days of log files will be kept.
 This file should not be in the `watch` directory or it will trigger excessive logging.
-- `database`: The full path of the Access database to import data into.
+- `database`: The full path of the Access database to import the Excel data into.

 ### Configure the Service
 By default the service will be set to run manually.
 If desired the service can be configured to start automatically.